 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Josef's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Josef, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Most importantly, Josef needs as much honesty and clarity as possible to help him to become more comfortable with those aspects of life and of himself which he cannot understand or which seem "unfair".
-Because Josef tends to live in a rich inner world of fantasies, dreams [...]
+Because he is inclined to pick up the smallest cue from others, it is important that parents and family avoid double messages and unspoken demands.
+In his dealings with children and teachers at school, he may need to be encouraged to say what he thinks and feels more often, [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Josef's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-The best and worst of Peter Pan are alive and well in Josef, for there will always be a Never-never-land of dreams into which he periodically escapes when things get too dreary and boring in everyday life.
-He may find it difficult to finish projects he has begun, and can [...] [..]
-But he may often inadvertently bruise vulnerable siblings or friends through grabbing a toy or object which he wants RIGHT NOW, or by saying something angry and hurtful in the heat of the moment, or by simply outgrowing people and moving on to more interesting attachments.
-Although [...]
+Parents may need to make a special effort to help him understand the value of hard work, patience and a bit of humility so that he can bring his wonderful dreams down to earth.
+But it is the fertile and ever- present potential to create dreams which makes Josef so vital, [...] [..]
+There is an element of unconscious imperiousness in him too, and he can occasionally display a really astonishing self-centredness and utter obliviousness to the feelings of others.
+He has no capacity for calculated malice.
+But he may often inadvertently bruise vulnerable [...]
 Hidden traits [..]
 Throughout his childhood Josef will instinctively work toward a balance between his need for freedom and his equally powerful but less conscious need for material security.
 These two sides of his personality will inevitably collide at times, and therefore he may do a lot [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future